-Solid / External Wall Insulation
+Solid Wall Insulation Grants

 About 35% of all heat loss from UK homes takes place through external walls.
 Most homes built before 1920 have solid walls.